 x <- setNames(1:3, c("a", "b", "c")).

 Names don’t have to be unique.
-However, character subsetting, subsetting, is the most important reason to use names and it is most useful when the names are unique.
+However, character subsetting, described in subsetting, is the most important reason to use names and it is most useful when the names are unique.

-names() will return an empty string for those elements.
+names() will return NA (more specifically, NA_character_) for them.
 If all names are missing,

 names() will return